2-47470993-A-G

 Variant summary

 The NM_000251.3(MSH2):c.1690A>G(p.Thr564Ala) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.0000588 in 1,564,040 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a benign outcome for this variant.
-14/21 in silico tools predict a benign outcome for this variant.
+14/22 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Benign (★★★).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. T564N) has been classified as Likely benign.

 Frequency